How Tests Are Scored

 - Raters with relevant professional backgrounds are oriented to these procedures and are carefully monitored during scoring sessions to assure that they apply these standardized scoring methods in a fair and accurate manner.

 - Raters assign ratings based on a scale developed for that test by educators who are specialists in the subject area being tested.

 - The final score for any constructed response is never determined by a single rater.

-- The Argumentative Essay in the Program Admission assessment is scored by a qualified rater and by e-rater®, a computerized program developed by ETS, which computes a score based on data from hundreds of previously scored essays.
+- In the Program Admission assessment, the Argumentative Essay is scored by a qualified rater and by e-rater®, a computerized program developed by ETS.
+This program computes a score based on data from hundreds of previously scored essays.
 If the two scores agree, they are added to become the final score for the essay.
 If they disagree by more than a certain amount, a second human rater scores the essay, and the scores that are in agreement are added to become the final score for the essay.

 Some tests may include pretest questions — typically between 15 and 20 — that are being evaluated for possible use in future versions of the test.